 The American Council of Engineering Companies of Massachusetts (ACEC/MA) is the business association of the Massachusetts and Rhode Island engineering industry, representing over 110 independent engineering companies engaged in the development of transportation, environmental, industrial, and other infrastructure.
 Founded in 1960 and headquartered in Boston, MA, ACEC/MA is a member organization of the American Council of Engineering Companies (ACEC) based in Washington, DC.
 ACEC is a national federation of 51 state and regional organizations.

 With the support of our member firms, ACEC/MA works to protect and promote your business.
 ACEC/MA's work with state leaders, legislators and with state agencies has led to the following recent victories.

-- Our Building Engineering Committee (BEC) is taking a lead role in addressing the Board of Registration of Architects’ proposed regulations that would affect the status of multi-disciplinary firms and revise the definition of architectural services in ways that encroach on traditional engineering practice.
+- Our Building Engineering Committee (BEC) took a lead role to help reshape proposed revisions to the Board of Registration of Architects’ regulations to avoid changes that would have affected the status of multidisciplinary firms, and revised the definition of architectural services in ways that would encroach on traditional engineering practice.

 - Our Massport Partnering Committee worked with Authority staff to modify certain provisions of the Massport standard contract that had caused concern in the engineering community.

 Legislative and Regulatory